Vitamin B12 + D3: The key to conquering the winter

 After almost 18 months of veganism I was beginning to get distracted.
 The past 7 years of vegetarianism had, by and large, been a breeze.
 A waking dream in which I really believed that I felt and looked better, stronger, healthier and happier, and yet veganism had been a struggle.

 Time and time again I had looked for the right cookbook to increase my mood, my energy and maintain a stable weight but nothing felt right.
-Until one long-time vegan suggested that I might be deficient in 2 vital nutrients: B12 & D3.
+Until my doctor suggested that I might be deficient in 2 vital nutrients: B12 & D3.

 B12 is especially important for vegans and vegetarians to supplement as it cannot be found naturally within plant matter.
 While D3 deficiency is fairly common in all people.
 Known as the sunshine vitamin, D3 is very hard to find during the autumn & in winter.